Turbodunker/lsm-bpf/Pattern-definition.md

 ### Evaluation criteria
 - qualitative or quantitative, is it on a scale
 - Need a better description
-- what are we evaluating? correctness, resource usage(network traffic, cpu cycles etc.)
-A collection of tests to evaluate the implementation of the pattern
+- what are we evaluating? correctness, resource usage(network traffic, cpu cycles etc.) and modualization A collection of tests to evaluate the implementation of the pattern
 1. Cat file in directory or ls content of directory or subdirectories - Tested and works
 2. Create new directory or file in secret and read from that - Tested and works